Paulinek-13/Interval-Timer/README.md

 # TIMER
-A simple interval timer in Allegro 5
+Simple interval timer in C++ and Allegro 5